Saudi Arabia approves $16.5 bln Mecca transport revamp

-JEDDAH, Saudi Arabia Saudi Arabia has approved a 62 billion riyal plan to modernise the transport system in its holy city of Mecca, including building a bus network and metro system, state news agency SPA said on Tuesday.
+JEDDAH, Saudi Arabia Aug 14 Saudi Arabia has approved a 62 billion riyal ($16.5 billion) plan to modernise the transport system in its holy city of Mecca, including building a bus network and metro system, state news agency SPA said on Tuesday.

 More than 6 million visitors from across the world visit Mecca every year for the Haj and Omra pilgrimages.
 The influx has strained the narrow roads and outdated transport system.